pieaerts/pieaerts/_masterclasses/zambia-photography-expedition-september-2023.md

 * Dates: August 28 - September 7, 2023 / 10 nights in total
 * Tour starts/ends in: Lusaka, Zambia
-* Price: € .... (based on twin sharing / double sharing accommodation)
+* Price: € 13.500  (based on twin sharing or double sharing accommodation)
 * Deposit: € 2.500 (paid upon booking in order to hold your seat)
-* Single supplement: € 1.950
+* No single supplement available
 * Group size: min 4, max 8
 * Experience level: Anyone is welcome, from beginners to professionals
 * Above price is incl VAT

 ### Day-to-day itinerary